Josphat28/Excel_Project_Data_Analytics/Project_2-Analysis/README.md

 ### Excel Skills Used

-The following Excel skills were utilized for analysis:
+Utilized the following Excel skills for analysis:

 - **📊 Pivot Tables**
 - **📈 Pivot Charts**